-Logging is the foundation on which every other detective and responsive control in the cloud rests.
+Logging is the foundation every other detective and responsive control in the cloud rests on.
 Without an authoritative, tamper-evident record of who did what to which resource, incident response is forensically blind: the responder cannot tell whether an attacker reached a database, whether credentials were used after exfiltration, or whether a configuration change was authorised.
-The corollary is operational rather than philosophical — a control that exists only as a configuration setting without a corresponding log entry cannot be audited and, in practice, is not enforced.
+The corollary is operational.
+A control that exists only as a configuration setting, with no corresponding log entry, cannot be audited and in practice is not enforced.
 This page sets the provider-neutral principles that the four provider logging pages (aws/logging.html, azure/logging.html, gcp/logging.html, oci/logging.html) then instantiate.

 Detection is logging plus interpretation.
-A CloudTrail event, an Azure Activity Log entry, a Google Cloud Audit Log record, or an OCI Audit event is raw material; turning it into a finding requires a detection rule, an analyst who maintains the rule, a tested true-positive case, and an alert pipeline that reaches the on-call responder before the attacker has finished.
-The MITRE ATT&CK for Cloud matrix provides the canonical taxonomy of attacker techniques that detection engineering aims to cover; coverage is measured by mapping each maintained detection rule to one or more ATT&CK techniques and reporting gap regions to leadership rather than reporting raw rule counts.
+A CloudTrail event, an Azure Activity Log entry, a Google Cloud Audit Log record, or an OCI Audit event is raw material; turning it into a finding takes a detection rule, an analyst who maintains the rule, a tested true-positive case, and an alert pipeline that reaches the on-call responder before the attacker has finished.
+The MITRE ATT&CK for Cloud matrix is the standard taxonomy of attacker techniques that detection engineering aims to cover.
+Coverage is measured by mapping each maintained detection rule to one or more ATT&CK techniques and reporting gap regions to leadership, rather than by reporting raw rule counts.

-The remainder of this page treats the logging-and-detection pipeline as a single discipline.
-Three log classes (control-plane, data-plane, network) are aggregated to a security-dedicated destination, made tamper-evident, retained for compliance- and forensic-driven floors, ingested by a SIEM, transformed into alerts via maintained detection content, and routed to runbook-equipped responders via the incident response workflow.
+The rest of this page treats the logging-and-detection pipeline as a single discipline.
+Three log classes (control-plane, data-plane, network) are aggregated to a security-dedicated destination, made tamper-evident, retained against compliance- and forensic-driven floors, ingested by a SIEM, turned into alerts through maintained detection content, and routed to runbook-equipped responders via the incident response workflow.
 The pipeline is the control.
-Cross-link to general/threat-model.html for the adversary techniques each stage of the pipeline is designed to surface, and to general/network.html for VPC and subnet flow-log sourcing.
+See general/threat-model.html for the adversary techniques each stage is designed to surface, and general/network.html for VPC and subnet flow-log sourcing.

 What to log

 Three log classes are mandatory in every cloud-resident environment.
 Control-plane audit logs record every API call against the provider's management plane: identity, action, target resource, source IP, success or failure, request parameters.
-AWS CloudTrail, Azure Activity Log (and Microsoft Entra ID audit and sign-in logs), Google Cloud Audit Logs (Admin Activity, Data Access, System Event, Policy Denied streams), and OCI Audit are the four canonical sources.
-Control-plane logs are the single most important log class because almost every cloud-resident attack chain — credential abuse, role assumption, key disablement, public-resource creation — passes through the control plane at some point.
+AWS CloudTrail, Azure Activity Log (and Microsoft Entra ID audit and sign-in logs), Google Cloud Audit Logs (Admin Activity, Data Access, System Event, Policy Denied streams), and OCI Audit are the four standard sources.
+Control-plane logs are the single most important log class, because almost every cloud-resident attack chain (credential abuse, role assumption, key disablement, public-resource creation) passes through the control plane at some point.

-Data-plane access logs record every read and write against storage and database services: S3 server-access logs, Azure Storage diagnostic logs, GCS data-access logs (subset of Cloud Audit Logs), OCI Object Storage request logs.
-Data-plane volume is one to three orders of magnitude higher than control-plane volume; the design choice is therefore which buckets, databases, and PaaS endpoints warrant data-plane logging (typically: every Restricted-tagged resource, every public-facing endpoint, every cross-account-accessed resource) rather than whether to enable it globally.
+Data-plane access logs record every read and write against storage and database services: S3 server-access logs, Azure Storage diagnostic logs, GCS data-access logs (a subset of Cloud Audit Logs), OCI Object Storage request logs.
+Data-plane volume runs one to three orders of magnitude higher than control-plane volume, so the design choice is which buckets, databases, and PaaS endpoints warrant data-plane logging (typically every Restricted-tagged resource, every public-facing endpoint, and every cross-account-accessed resource) rather than whether to enable it globally.

 Network flow logs record connection metadata at the subnet, NIC, or virtual-network level: VPC Flow Logs in AWS, NSG Flow Logs (legacy) and VNet Flow Logs in Azure, VPC Flow Logs in GCP, and VCN Flow Logs in OCI.
-Flow logs do not carry payload but they carry source / destination / port / protocol / action and are the primary evidence source for post-compromise lateral-movement analysis.
-Cross-link to general/network.html for the segmentation model that flow logs validate.
+Flow logs carry no payload, but they do carry source, destination, port, protocol, and action, which makes them the primary evidence source for post-compromise lateral-movement analysis.
+See general/network.html for the segmentation model that flow logs validate.

-NIST SP 800-92 (Guide to Computer Security Log Management) formalises the discipline of selecting, prioritising, and managing log sources; CIS Control 8 (Audit Log Management) in CIS Controls v8 codifies the operational checklist (enable audit logs, centralise collection, ensure adequate storage, configure detailed audit logging, review logs).
-The principle each codifies is the same: log selection is a deliberate, classification-driven decision, not a side effect of enabling every available source.
+NIST SP 800-92 (Guide to Computer Security Log Management) formalises the discipline of selecting, prioritising, and managing log sources; CIS Control 8 (Audit Log Management) in CIS Controls v8 sets out the operational checklist (enable audit logs, centralise collection, ensure adequate storage, configure detailed audit logging, review logs).
+The principle behind both is the same: log selection is a deliberate, classification-driven decision, not a side effect of enabling every available source.

 Log integrity

-A log that the attacker can edit, delete, or silently halt is not evidence.
-Log integrity is therefore engineered, not assumed.
+A log the attacker can edit, delete, or silently halt is not evidence.
+Log integrity is engineered, not assumed.
 Three controls combine to provide tamper-evidence.
-First, cryptographic chaining binds log entries together such that any deletion or modification breaks the chain — AWS CloudTrail log file validation produces a digest file that hashes every delivered log file, signed by AWS; equivalent integrity hashing is available in Azure Monitor diagnostic settings exports and in OCI Audit export pipelines.
-Second, write-once storage places log archives in an object store configured with object-lock or retention-rule policies (S3 Object Lock in Compliance mode, Azure immutable storage with time-based retention, GCS retention policy with bucket lock, OCI Object Storage retention rules) such that even an account-administrator principal cannot delete logs within the locked retention period.
-Third, cross-account isolation — covered in the next section — separates the identity that writes logs from the identity that can administer the log store, so that compromise of the workload account does not grant access to retroactively modify the logs that captured the compromise.
+First, cryptographic chaining binds log entries together so that any deletion or modification breaks the chain.
+AWS CloudTrail log file validation produces a digest file that hashes every delivered log file, signed by AWS; equivalent integrity hashing is available in Azure Monitor diagnostic settings exports and in OCI Audit export pipelines.
+Second, write-once storage places log archives in an object store configured with object-lock or retention-rule policies (S3 Object Lock in Compliance mode, Azure immutable storage with time-based retention, GCS retention policy with bucket lock, OCI Object Storage retention rules) so that even an account-administrator principal cannot delete logs within the locked retention period.
+Third, cross-account isolation, covered in the next section, separates the identity that writes logs from the identity that can administer the log store, so that compromise of the workload account does not grant access to retroactively modify the logs that captured the compromise.

 NIST SP 800-92 §5.4 (Protecting Log Data) defines the integrity model these controls instantiate: logs at rest are protected with the same rigour as the data they describe; logs in transit are encrypted under TLS; access to log infrastructure is restricted to a small, monitored set of administrators.
-CloudTrail log file validation is verified continuously by an automated job that re-runs the digest check and alerts on any mismatch — a "validation succeeded" check that nobody runs is equivalent to no check at all.
+CloudTrail log file validation should be verified continuously by an automated job that re-runs the digest check and alerts on any mismatch.
+A "validation succeeded" check that nobody runs is the same as no check at all.

 Centralization

 Each provider names the centralisation primitive differently.
-AWS uses an Organization Trail in CloudTrail (covers every account in the organization with one configuration) delivering to an S3 bucket in the dedicated Log Archive account, with Object Lock enabled and a bucket policy that permits the organization to PutObject but denies any DeleteObject or modification action.
-Azure uses Diagnostic Settings on every subscription routing Activity Log and resource logs to a central Log Analytics workspace (and / or a storage account for long retention) in a dedicated security subscription, optionally fed into an enterprise Microsoft Sentinel workspace.
-GCP uses Aggregated Sinks at the organization or folder level (one sink, many projects of source) routing to a Cloud Storage bucket, BigQuery dataset, or Pub/Sub topic in a security folder's project.
-OCI uses Connector Hub to route audit and service logs from every compartment into a centralised destination (Object Storage with retention rules; or directly into Logging Analytics for query).
+AWS uses an Organization Trail in CloudTrail (one configuration covers every account in the organization) delivering to an S3 bucket in the dedicated Log Archive account, with Object Lock enabled and a bucket policy that permits the organization to PutObject but denies any DeleteObject or modification action.
+Azure uses Diagnostic Settings on every subscription, routing Activity Log and resource logs to a central Log Analytics workspace (and/or a storage account for long retention) in a dedicated security subscription, optionally fed into an enterprise Microsoft Sentinel workspace.
+GCP uses Aggregated Sinks at the organization or folder level (one sink, many source projects) routing to a Cloud Storage bucket, BigQuery dataset, or Pub/Sub topic in a security folder's project.
+OCI uses Connector Hub to route audit and service logs from every compartment into a centralised destination (Object Storage with retention rules, or directly into Logging Analytics for query).

-Cross-account / cross-tenant log routing requires explicit trust configuration.
-In AWS, the central S3 bucket policy permits the organization principal via aws:PrincipalOrgID; in Azure, diagnostic settings can target a Log Analytics workspace in a different subscription provided the writing identity holds the appropriate role; in GCP, the aggregated sink's writer service account must be granted IAM access on the destination project; in OCI, the Connector Hub identity must hold IAM policies in both source and destination compartments.
-In every case, the trust is one-way: the spoke can write but cannot read or modify; the hub can read but does not have administrative rights back into the spoke.
+Cross-account and cross-tenant log routing requires explicit trust configuration.
+In AWS, the central S3 bucket policy permits the organization principal via aws:PrincipalOrgID; in Azure, diagnostic settings can target a Log Analytics workspace in a different subscription as long as the writing identity holds the appropriate role; in GCP, the aggregated sink's writer service account must be granted IAM access on the destination project; in OCI, the Connector Hub identity must hold IAM policies in both source and destination compartments.
+In every case the trust is one-way: the spoke can write but cannot read or modify, and the hub can read but has no administrative rights back into the spoke.

 Retention

-Retention floors are compliance-driven and must be encoded into the centralised log destination's retention configuration rather than left to operator memory.
-PCI DSS v4.0 requires audit log retention of at least one year with the most recent three months immediately available for analysis.
-HIPAA's Security Rule (45 CFR §164.316(b)(2)) requires retention of documentation — including audit trails — for six years from the date of creation or last effective date.
+Retention floors are compliance-driven and must be encoded into the centralised log destination's retention configuration, not left to operator memory.
+PCI DSS v4.0 requires audit log retention of at least one year, with the most recent three months immediately available for analysis.
+HIPAA's Security Rule (45 CFR §164.316(b)(2)) requires retention of documentation, including audit trails, for six years from the date of creation or last effective date.
 SOX (Sarbanes-Oxley) financial-controls logs are typically retained seven years.
 SOC 2 requires retention sufficient to support the audit period (usually one year minimum).
 The applicable floor for any given log is the maximum of the regulatory floors the underlying data class is subject to.

-Hot vs cold tiering reconciles retention floors with searchability cost.
-Hot tier (CloudWatch Logs / Log Analytics workspace / BigQuery / OCI Logging Analytics) is queryable in seconds, expensive per-GB-month, and typically holds 30-90 days of data.
-Cold tier (S3 with Glacier transitions / Storage Account with archive tier / GCS Coldline-Archive / OCI Archive Storage) is queryable in hours, cheap per-GB-month, and holds the remainder of the retention floor.
-The transition policy is automated by lifecycle rules — a SIEM ingest pipeline reads from hot; ad-hoc forensic retrieval reads from cold via a rehydration job documented in the incident response runbook.
+Hot versus cold tiering reconciles retention floors with searchability cost.
+The hot tier (CloudWatch Logs, Log Analytics workspace, BigQuery, OCI Logging Analytics) is queryable in seconds, expensive per-GB-month, and typically holds 30 to 90 days of data.
+The cold tier (S3 with Glacier transitions, Storage Account with archive tier, GCS Coldline-Archive, OCI Archive Storage) is queryable in hours, cheap per-GB-month, and holds the rest of the retention floor.
+Lifecycle rules automate the transition: a SIEM ingest pipeline reads from hot, and ad-hoc forensic retrieval reads from cold via a rehydration job documented in the incident response runbook.

 SIEM and detection engineering

 A SIEM is the system that converts centralised logs into prioritised findings via maintained detection content.
-Provider-native SIEMs — AWS Security Hub (with GuardDuty, Inspector, Config, Macie, IAM Access Analyzer findings ingested), Microsoft Sentinel (cloud-native SIEM/SOAR with KQL detection rules and built-in workbooks), Google Chronicle Security Operations (paired with Security Command Center for posture findings), and OCI Cloud Guard (with Logging Analytics for log-based detections) — are integrated by default with the corresponding provider's audit, posture, and threat-detection signals.
-Third-party SIEMs — Splunk, Elastic Security, Sumo Logic, IBM QRadar, Devo — ingest from the same centralised log destinations via Lambda / Logic App / Cloud Function / Service Connector forwarders and are the typical choice when a single SIEM must span multiple clouds plus on-premises sources.
+Provider-native SIEMs integrate by default with the corresponding provider's audit, posture, and threat-detection signals: AWS Security Hub (ingesting GuardDuty, Inspector, Config, Macie, and IAM Access Analyzer findings), Microsoft Sentinel (cloud-native SIEM/SOAR with KQL detection rules and built-in workbooks), Google Chronicle Security Operations (paired with Security Command Center for posture findings), and OCI Cloud Guard (with Logging Analytics for log-based detections).
+Third-party SIEMs (Splunk, Elastic Security, Sumo Logic, IBM QRadar, Devo) ingest from the same centralised log destinations via Lambda, Logic App, Cloud Function, or Service Connector forwarders, and are the typical choice when a single SIEM must span multiple clouds plus on-premises sources.

 Detection engineering is the discipline of building and maintaining the rules that turn logs into findings.
-Every detection rule in this corpus follows a four-part contract: hypothesis (a one-paragraph attacker behaviour described in MITRE ATT&CK terms — e.g., "T1078.004 — adversary signs in to a cloud account using valid credentials from an unusual geography"), log-source dependency (which log class and which fields the rule reads), true-positive test case (a reproducible event sequence that triggers the rule, verified at least quarterly), and owner (a named team responsible for tuning the rule).
+Every detection rule in this corpus follows a four-part contract: a hypothesis (a one-paragraph attacker behaviour described in MITRE ATT&CK terms, e.g., "T1078.004: adversary signs in to a cloud account using valid credentials from an unusual geography"), a log-source dependency (which log class and which fields the rule reads), a true-positive test case (a reproducible event sequence that triggers the rule, verified at least quarterly), and an owner (a named team responsible for tuning the rule).
 Detection-as-code formalises this: rules live in version control as Sigma (vendor-neutral), Sentinel KQL files, Chronicle YARA-L rules, or Splunk SPL saved searches, with pull-request review and CI-time validation against a golden-event corpus.

 Coverage is measured against MITRE ATT&CK for Cloud (the IaaS, SaaS, Office 365, Azure AD, and Google Workspace sub-matrices) rather than against raw rule counts.
 A team with 800 detection rules concentrated in two ATT&CK tactics has worse coverage than a team with 200 rules spanning twelve tactics.
-The detection-engineering output therefore includes a heatmap mapping each maintained rule to one or more ATT&CK techniques and an annual review prioritising new rules into gap regions.
-CISA and the National Security Agency joint guidance on detection engineering for cloud environments supports this technique-driven coverage model.
+The detection-engineering output therefore includes a heatmap that maps each maintained rule to one or more ATT&CK techniques, plus an annual review that prioritises new rules into gap regions.
+Joint CISA and National Security Agency guidance on detection engineering for cloud environments supports this technique-driven coverage model.

 Alerting and runbook integration

-Every CRITICAL and HIGH detection rule is paired with a runbook — a documented step-by-step response procedure that the on-call responder executes.
-The runbook references the general incident response page for the lifecycle phases (containment, eradication, recovery, post-incident) and the canonical actions per phase.
-Without a runbook, a paged responder spends the first thirty minutes deciding what to do; with a runbook, those thirty minutes are containment.
+Every CRITICAL and HIGH detection rule is paired with a runbook: a documented step-by-step response procedure that the on-call responder executes.
+The runbook references the general incident response page for the lifecycle phases (containment, eradication, recovery, post-incident) and the standard actions per phase.
+Without a runbook, a paged responder spends the first thirty minutes deciding what to do; with a runbook, those thirty minutes go to containment.

 Cross-provider equivalence